-After submitting your documentation, check your account often to see if additional information is required.
 Once you are approved to participate in the Q Link Wireless Lifeline program, keep a watchful eye out for the receipt of your phone.
 Use your account to check the tracking information of when your phone was shipped and when it will be delivered.

 What Type of SmartPhone

 Phones vary depending on availability.
 QLink has a wide selection of phones from manufacturers such as Motorola, LG, Nokia, Samsung and more.
 For individuals not familiar with the various phone features, the QLink website has a page with links to the various user manuals.

 If you prefer, you can bring your own phone as long as it's compatible with the QLink service.